Skip to content

 YouTube

 • The Illustrated Transformer - The canonical visual explanation of the transformer architecture.
 Used in courses at Stanford, Harvard, and MIT.
-Start here for understanding how LLMs actually process input.
+Start here for understanding how self-attention lets the model weigh the relevance of every part of the input when producing each part of the output, why parallelization works during training, and why long-range dependencies hold up in ways prior architectures could not match.

-• HuggingFace Tokenizer Summary - Technical reference covering BPE, WordPiece, and SentencePiece algorithms.
-Essential for understanding why token count differs from word count and how that affects cost and quality.
+• HuggingFace LLM Course: Tokenizers (Chapter 6) - Technical reference covering BPE, WordPiece, and SentencePiece tokenization algorithms.
+Essential for understanding why code tokenizes less efficiently than prose, why unusual variable names consume more tokens than common ones, and how token boundaries affect cost and quality.

 • Understanding Tokens, Embeddings, Vectors, and Similarity - Bridge piece connecting tokens to embeddings to vector similarity.
 Good companion to the HuggingFace doc for building the full mental model.